 Decorate the cake however you like!
 After frosting the cake with the second coat of frosting (after crumb coating), I combed it around the sides with my metal cake comb.

 I then used my offset spatula to make swirls of frosting on top, and piped a braided border using a medium sized star tip 21.
 (Here's a quick video on star tip piping!)

 I just love all of the good things happening in this cake- so many flavorful ingredients!
 Here's a closeup of our slice ;0) - Yummm!

 Carrot cake is a classic go-to recipe that will always be a favorite no matter what the occasion.
 We love it so much!

 Favorite Maple Cake Recipes

 If you love cakes flavored with maple, we have a few more to share with you!
-Maple Pecan Cake from Scratch, Maple Toffee Cake, and Maple Pecan Cake- Doctored Cake Mix, are all recipes that you need to try!
+Some of our most popular are our Maple Pecan Cake from Scratch, Maple Toffee Cake, and Maple Pecan Cake- Doctored Cake Mix.

 Enjoy the Recipe!